Political leaders weigh in on Trump impeachment inquiry

 New York Senator Kirsten Gillibrand says there is enough evidence against President Trump to begin hearings as soon as possible.

-Louisiana Senator Bill Cassidy disagrees, posting a video saying the telephone transcripts between Trump and Ukrainian President Volodymr Zelensky are not incriminating.
+Louisiana Senator Bill Cassidy disagrees, posting a video saying the telephone transcripts between Trump and Ukrainian President Volodymyr Zelensky are not incriminating.

 Democratic presidential candidate Kamala Harris says Trump must be impeached.